$\mathrm{e}^+$$\mathrm{e}^-$ Beam-beam Parameter Study for a TeV-scale PWFA Linear Collider: Beam-beam parameter scan

 \subsection{Reduced Positron Beam Charge}

 In the blow-out regime of PWFA, an electron beam will be focused by the positive ion background, while a positron beam will be defocused.
-Different approaches such as hollow channel plasma \cite{Gessner_hollowChannel} and the quasi-linear \cite{Doche_quasiLinear} regime have been studied, but positron acceleration remain one of the main challenges in PWFA, as there are currently no self-consistent scheme for positron acceleration in plasma that can simultaneously provide high efficiency, low preserved emittance and mitigation of transverse instabilities.
+Other acceleration schemes such as hollow channel plasma \cite{Gessner_hollowChannel} and the quasi-linear \cite{Doche_quasiLinear} regime have been proposed, but positron acceleration in plasma remains one of the main challenges in PWFA, and is considered to be significantly more challenging than electron acceleration.

 Here we examine the effects of asymmetric e\textsuperscript{$+$}e\textsuperscript{$-$} collisions on luminosity at two energy levels, where the number of particles $N_\mathrm{e^+}$ in the e\textsuperscript{$+$} beam is only a fraction of the number of particles $N_\mathrm{e^-}$ in the e\textsuperscript{$-$} beam.
 Other beam parameters such as $\sigma_z$, $\beta_{x,y}$ and $\varepsilon_{\mathrm{N}x,y}$ are identical for the e\textsuperscript{$+$}e\textsuperscript{$-$} beams, and can be found in table \ref{tab:parameter}.
 The results for different scenarios are summarised in table \ref{tab:comparison_reduced_e+_3TeV} together with CLIC parameters \cite{CLIC_CDR}.